 Meet Our Partners in Food Rescue and Sourcing

 Through our Retail Food Rescue program, we collect unsold but perfectly edible and nutritious food from retailers like grocery and convenience stores.
-Last year we worked with more than 500 retail partners and saved more than 38 million pounds of food from going to waste.
+Last year we worked with approximately 590 retail partners and saved more than 39.4 million pounds of food from going to waste.
 Retailers are our largest food source and provide us with sizable quantities of produce, dairy, meat, bakery and grocery items.

 Local farmers, commercial growers and food processors support us by donating excess produce and slightly imperfect foods that would otherwise go unharvested, or go to waste if unsold.
 Through our agricultural partnerships, we also support BIPOC growers and community farmers by purchasing needed food items directly from growers.
 Sustainability and inclusivity are cornerstones of our mission and values.

 Food manufacturers and distribution centers donate products that may be mislabeled or have a short shelf life remaining, such as frozen meats, cereal or baked goods.
 Our participation in the Feeding America network of food banks helps facilitate this collaboration.